Tax Appeal 2016....therapy in a fun way!

 Here at Pegasus Riding for the Disabled we provide horse and farm activities for people with a disability in the Canberra region.
 As soon as our riders come through our gates, they are met with sights and smells that transport them to another world.
 A place where they can wheel or walk easily, a place where they can feel safe and secure; a place that is a home away from home.

-Please do not hesitate to contact us regarding donation and volunteering opportunities, or simply to come out and visit our sprawling 100 acre property and see the magic happen first hand!
+Please do not hesitate to contact us regarding fundraising and volunteering opportunities, or simply to come out and visit our sprawling 100 acre property and see the magic happen first-hand!